tristynferreiro/SHARC-buoy-data-transmission/README.md

 All folders contain READMEs explaining how to compile and run the files.

-## Scripts/
-Contains all scripts used throughout the development of this project:
--serialReceive.py
--verify.py
--FFTCompareScript.m

 ## Testing/
 Contains all the test data recorded and used throughout the design of the system.
+The testing python scripts can also be found here.